aditya12333/Customer-Churn/README.md

 ## Tchnology Used
 * Jupyter Notebook
 * For visualization seaborn has been used.
-* scikit has been used for model building.
+* scikit has been used for Machine Learning toolkit.
+* Pandas and numpy are used for data manipulation and mathematical computing.

 ## Algorithm